Ni-Ar/niar/README.md

 # My personal `R` package

 Here, I collect R functions that I’ve created over time.
 This is not really stable or robust, the primary purpose of this package is to neatly organise my R functions in one place and have them ready to use whenever.
 Feedback is welcome!
-If you find an error please [open a github issue](https://github.com/Ni-Ar/niar/issues/new).
+If you find an error please [open a GitHub issue](https://github.com/Ni-Ar/niar/issues/new).

 ## Installation